GraphsMatch the functions graphed in Exercises 27–30 with the der... | Channels for Pearson+

 Derivative and Slope

 The derivative of a function at a point is the slope of the tangent line to the graph of the function at that point.
-It provides information about the rate of change of the function.
-For example, if the derivative is positive, the function is increasing at that point, while a negative derivative indicates a decreasing function.
+It provides the rate of change of the function's value with respect to changes in the input.
+Understanding how the slope changes across the graph helps in matching functions to their derivatives, as the derivative graph represents these slopes.

 Recommended video: